tpb1908/CWDoc/doc_gen.md

 This causes a problem when the ```WebView``` is displayed in a ```ViewPager``` because the horizontal touch movements are intercepted by the ```ViewPager``` and result in the entire ```Fragment``` being scrolled horizontally.

-These events can be can be overriden by calling ```requestDisallowInterceptTouchEvent``` on the ```WebView```'s parent, however we must only call this method for touch events which are on the code blocks, otherwise all events will be intercepted by the ```WebView``` and the user will not be able to exit the ```Fragment```.
+These events can be can be overridden by calling ```requestDisallowInterceptTouchEvent``` on the ```WebView```'s parent, however we must only call this method for touch events which are on the code blocks, otherwise all events will be intercepted by the ```WebView``` and the user will not be able to exit the ```Fragment```.

 This is achieved by adding touch listeners in Javascript and then notifying the ```WebView``` through Javascript interface methods